You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Requiring students to make an initial post before seeing what their peers have posted encourages greater originality and may lead to a more fruitful discussion, and threaded replies allow your students to respond to each other more easily.

-Discussions can be easily graded in the SpeedGrader, however, if you retroactively make a discussion into a graded item - meaning that you wait until after students have posted to the discussion to make it a graded item - then you will not be able to use SpeedGrader to view and grade students' posts.
-You will have to manually go through the discussion and manually grade students' work.
+Discussions can be easily graded in the SpeedGrader.
+However, if you retroactively make a discussion into a graded item - meaning that you wait until after students have posted to the discussion to make it a graded item - then you will not be able to use SpeedGrader to view and grade students' posts.
+You will have to manually review the discussion and grade students' work.

 • Students cannot automatically attach files to discussion posts

-Instructors can always attach files to a post, but if you want students to also have this capability, it has to be enabled in the Discussion settings.
+Instructors can always attach files to a post, but if you want students to have this capability as well, it must be enabled in the Discussion settings.

 Communication